wavhalkomal/Cryptocurrency-Trends-Analysis-Platform-A-Real-time-Sentiment-Analysis-Dashboard/README.md

 sentiment trends from influential voices in the cryptocurrency community.
 • Yahoo Finance Data: Using web scraping, we’ll gather Bitcoin price data (open, close, high, low, and volume) to correlate with sentiment and persuasive patterns to observe price changes.

+Interest and Contributions:
+This project is of significant interest to multiple stakeholders, including:
+• Investors and Traders: Who seek to optimize their decision-making processes by understanding the influence of social media sentiment on cryptocurrency prices.
+• Researchers and Data Scientists: Interested in advancing the application of machine learning, natural language processing (NLP), and time-series forecasting within financial markets.
+• Developers and Entrepreneurs: Who could use the platform's insights to build tools and strategies for better cryptocurrency portfolio management.